AamanPrime/AngryBirds/README.md

 # GUI Implementation

 The game features a visually appealing and responsive Graphical User Interface (GUI) designed using the LibGDX framework.
 The GUI serves as the backbone for user interaction, offering intuitive navigation and a seamless gameplay experience.
 Below are the key components and features of the GUI:
+## Game Saving loading
+- User can save and load his games if he is logged in at any point anytime.
 ## Screens Overview

 The game consists of multiple screens to facilitate different functionalities: